 In terms of cost, higher densities would come at a higher price because of the materials used.
 The durability of a mattress also depends on the density.
 Low-density mattresses lose their form and flexibility faster, whereas high-density mattresses can better resist compressions over time.
 Higher memory foam densities are beneficial for heavier people of 200+ lbs and people with back and joint problems.

-Most people prefer medium density foam because it is suitable for all sleeping positions and less expensive than the high-density foam.
+Most prefer medium density foam because it is suitable for all sleeping positions and less expensive than the high-density foam.
 If you’re wondering what density is best for you, we recommend testing it out personally at a mattress store.
 The firmness is always subjective to a person’s weight, and mattress quality differs from one manufacturer to another.

 Benefits of Memory Foam Mattress